 One of the most significant negatives to cryptocurrency is that it is “mined” by computers.
 Mining isn’t free, of course, and requires substantial amounts of energy to create a coin.
 While miners consume and pay for energy to run their rigs, it also creates significant pollution and waste.

-One 2019 study in technology journal Joule concluded that Bitcoin mining produced enough carbon emissions in 2018 to rank it between the countries of Jordan and Sri Lanka.
+One 2019 study in technology journal Joule concluded that Bitcoin mining produced enough carbon emissions in 2018 to rank its footprint between the countries of Jordan and Sri Lanka.
 Researchers from MIT and the Technical University of Munich concluded that Bitcoin mining alone accounted for 0.2 percent of global electricity consumption.
 Add in the effects from other cryptos and electricity usage more than doubled.

-The number of coins is fixed
+The supply of some cryptocurrencies is fixed

 Proponents of Bitcoin tout the currency’s fixed number of coins as a positive, saying that it will ensure that the currency cannot be devalued, for example, by central banks.
 However, by limiting the total amount of currency, cryptocurrency would act like a gold standard, exposing an economy to potentially destructive deflationary spirals, if implemented on a widespread basis.